Caley Council and Committees

 Stan grew up in North Berwick where he learned practical horticulture from his father, a professional gardener, before a career in education.
 A former secretary of the Scottish Begonia Society he now concentrates on alpines.
 He edits the journal Scottish Birds, while his spare time studies of local song birds led to a doctorate from Edinburgh University.
 He chairs the Aberlady Bay Nature Reserve committee.
 He is active in several local gardening clubs as well as North Berwick in Bloom, is a judge for Beautiful Scotland and a recipient of an RHS community champion award.

-Pam Whittle CBE President 2011 - 2016
+Pam Whittle CBE SHM Honorary Vice President (President 2011 - 2016)

 Janis Bain Co-opted Member